- About

 - Decline to State

-- Please note specific race, ethnic, region, national group, and/or tribal/band affiliations with which you identify.
-Examples: Dakota-Shakopee Mdewakanton, Honduran, Azeri/Persian, Puerto Rican, Nigerian, Hmong, Thai, Scots-Irish, Russian Jewish descent, Laotian, Chicano, Italian, Rural/Remote resident, Yupik, Haitian and Creole, Norwegian, decline to state, I don’t know, etc.
+3. Please share the words you use to more fully communicate who you are and your experiences.
+You may include specific race, ethnic, region, national group, and/or tribal/band affiliations with which you identify.
+(Examples: Alaskan Native, Dakota-Shakopee Mdewakanton, Honduran, Azeri/Persian, Puerto Rican, Nigerian, Hmong, Thai, Scots-Irish, Russian Jewish descent, Laotian, Chicano, Italian, Rural/Remote resident, Yupik, Haitian and Creole, Norwegian, decline to state, I don’t know, etc.)

 - Female